There is something particular about a vista. On a primal level we humans have long been drawn to the compelling beauty and possibility of a view.

 This one is mine.
 In the 17 years we have lived in our home, I have surely spent more time looking at and out this kitchen window than all of the others in our home combined.
 Fortunately for me, the view is the most pleasing one in the house.
 It faces our yard, and due to a gradual slope and the position of neighbors’ houses, I am able to, for instance, right now, see a pastel wash of color out the kitchen window – all manner of pale greens, some yellows, and lots of pinks and whites from flowering trees and shrubs through a block and a half of other yards – their distance collapsed by my kitchen window into a postcard of spring.

 The windowsill collects and rotates a still life of our life: fresh flowers, little growing things, the kids’ science experiments.
 If a thing needs a little sunshine or attention, it likely ends up here.
 Because another fortune of this window is its alignment with morning light through the front door in darkest winter and the last gasps of late light it catches.
 I wouldn’t have thought to pay attention to this when we bought the house, but in the years since I have said my quiet thank you’s countless times to the unknown developer who sited our house just so.

 My view is about to change.
 In a few weeks we’ll begin a kitchen renovation that will double the size of this back window and possibly provide enough storage that my overhead rack becomes obsolete.
-I am nervous about the chaos to come, excited at the prospect of a kitchen to built to my personal specs – I will not miss you peeling formica and broken, irreparable mdf cabinets – but I am so glad to have a such an extensive record of the particular way this particular view has held my attention for so many years.
+I am a little nervous about the chaos to come, but at the same time I am excited at the prospect of a kitchen built to my personal specs – I will not miss the peeling formica and broken, irreparable mdf cabinets, or the leaky taps – but I am so glad to have a such an extensive record of the particular way this particular view has held my attention for so many years.

 Keep your eyes wide open and enjoy your views,